 - The battery is so-so.
 You get only 2-3 hours of use for either.
 Plus, Elite doesn’t have a detachable battery as the Pro does.

 - Elite is pricey.
-You will need to choke up $399 to get one; no discounts are available.
-If you have that kind of money, you can get the Achedaway Pro and a spare battery and still keep $55 as a pocket change when you apply the MGA25 coupon.
+You will need to choke up $399 to get one.
+If you have that kind of money, you can get the Achedaway Pro and a spare battery and still keep $90 as a pocket change when you apply the MGA60 coupon.

 - None of them come with a lifetime warranty.
 Elite has a one-year warranty, the Pro has a two-year one.
 We believe it should be a lifetime considering what you are paying.